 Our staff is ready to help, is fully bilingual in English and Spanish, and wants to help you get back on your feet.
 Our McKinney car accident lawyers are available anytime 24/7 to help with beginning to represent you for your accident, and will shepherd you through the process while you focus on getting back to the level of health you enjoyed before your accident.

-Whether you live in McKinney, were visiting McKinney, or were just passing through on your way to Dallas or Austin when the accident occurred, Thompson Law’s McKinney car accident lawyers can help.
+Whether you live in McKinney, were visiting McKinney, or were just passing through on your way to Allen or Austin when the accident occurred, Thompson Law’s McKinney car accident lawyers can help.
 Maybe you do not need an attorney today, but you can save our information in your phone so you do not have to go searching for “car accident lawyers mckinney tx near me” when you are in need of a McKinney attorney.

 Please be aware that the Texas statute of limitations limits the time to file an injury claim after an accident to 2 years from the date of accident in most cases.
 Call our McKinney car accident lawyers today for a FREE CASE EVALUATION.
 Take action now to protect your right to a fair value monetary recovery.